 Standard Treatment Protocols for EPM

 Once the diagnosis has been confirmed, the most effective course of treatment can begin.
-With quick diagnoses and proper medication most horses will recover from EPM, however, some permanent damage may exist.
-Treatment includes antiprotozoal, antimicrobial, and anti-inflammatory drugs administered by your veterinarian.
-Treatment may be lengthy and expensive and can unsuccessful if the protozoa have left the spinal cord and brain stem badly damaged.
+With quick diagnoses and proper medication, most horses will recover from EPM but some permanent damage may exist.
+Treatment includes antiprotozoal, antimicrobial, and anti-inflammatory drugs administered by the veterinarian.
+The treatment course may be lengthy and expensive and can be unsuccessful if the protozoa have left the spinal cord and brain stem badly damaged.

 Opossums carry the organism that causes EPM.
 It is important to make your stable area unattractive to these animals.
 Opossums will eat almost anything including dead animals (road kill), dog and cat food, or horse feed.
 It's essential that all food stores be secure and any animal carcasses buried promptly.
 Clean up any spilled feed promptly.
 If opossums live on your property they should be humanely trapped and removed.
 Fencing has been designed to prevent entrance of these animals and should be considered if opossums are a nuisance.
 Styles like diamond mesh wire link fence can make it difficult for opossums to climb, keeping them out of your pastures.